chanokin/convert_to_roc/README.md

 **Usage:**

     python convert.py dataset path/to/input/files [options]

-    --timestep         Timestep which will be used in the simulations.
+      dataset          One of the supported datasets {cifar10, mnist, omniglot} path             Where can the script find the standard dataset file(s) --timestep         Timestep which will be used in the simulations.
 How many spikes will be emmited at each timestep can be set with --spikes_per_bin --percent          How many of the possible spikes (number of pixels) should we